Liqwid-Labs/agora/docs/meta/style-guide.md

 The following practices should be avoided:

--   The use of '&' e.g. 'specification and documentation' vs 'specification & documentation'.
+-   The use of '&' apart from in proper nouns such as AT&T or commonly-understood abbreviations such as 'R&D'.